Quick overview:

 Risk management with Excel: step-by-step

 First create a list of potential risks in your Excel spreadsheet.
-Use simple lists or tables to do this.
-Then evaluate the identified risks according to probability and potential impact.
+Use simple lists or tables for this.
+Then rate the identified risks according to probability and potential impact.
 Create a matrix to combine these factors.

 Risk assessment table

-In the risk assessment table, identified risks are assessed according to their probability and potential impact.
+In the risk assessment table, identified risks are evaluated according to their probability and potential impact.
 The risk score is calculated by multiplying the probability and impact.

 - Probability: from 1 (very unlikely) to 5 (very likely)